Cathode Ray Oscilloscope (CRO)

 Sr. No.Sub-SystemsDescription

-2.Cathode Ray Tube (CRT)This is the cathode ray tube that emits electrons that strikes the phosphor screen internally to provide a visual display of the signal.
+2.Cathode Ray Tube (CRT)This is the cathode ray tube that emits electrons that strike the phosphor screen internally to provide a visual display of the signal.
 It displays the quantity being measured.

 3.Vertical amplifierIt amplifies the signal waveform to be viewed.